 Fight for Sight is a National Institute for Health Research Partner Organisation which means that clinical studies that we fund are eligible for inclusion in the NIHR Clinical Research Network Portfolio.
 This allows the study team to have access to clinical infrastructure/NHS Service Support through the NIHR Clinical Research Networks.

 Small Grant applications will be reviewed by the Fight for Sight Grant Assessment Panel (GAP).
 Approval of partner charities will be obtained prior to any funding decision.
-Due to the volume of applications Fight for Sight is unable to provide feedback for this scheme.

 - Lead Applicants can either be clinical scientists or research scientists

 - Lead Applicants must be affiliated with UK academic or medical institutions but the research can be undertaken in the UK and/or overseas.